Glacier National Park, Montana and Waterton National Park, Canada

 What is the required fundraising minimum?

-In order to secure your spot on the Glacier Ride, you must raise at least $500 by May 27th, 2016 (5 weeks before the trip begins).
-If you haven’t, you must make a credit card deposit of the difference up to $500.
-If you cancel before June 1st, you are not responsible for the fundraising minimum, but will be charged a $250 cancellation fee.
-You must meet the fundraising minimum of $3000 by June 24th, approximately one week before the trip departs.
-If you are not at the minimum by then, you may self-pledge the remainder.
+The deadline for meeting the required fundriasing committment of $3000 is July 11.
+In order to secure your spot on the Glacier Ride, you must raise at least $500 by May 23, 2017 (8 weeks before the trip begins) and $1000 by June 13 (5 weeks before the trip begins).
+If you are not at the minimum by the deadlines, you may self-pledge the remainder.
 You can continue fundraising (up until December 1st) and request a one-time reimbursement from Climate Ride when your fundraising is complete.

 I’ve nervous about the fundraising.
 Will I be able to do this?